lmcrean/Crocodile-Kingdom/README.md

 <i>
 The minumum viable product of the memory game was

+- A card Deck:
   - to use 16 cards that displayed randomly
-- to include a flip animation when the card was turned over
   - the cards needed to flip back after a 2 second delay if they were a mismatch
   - the cards needed to stay flipped if they were a match
-- the website needed to be responsive in mobile and desktop view
+- Turn count
+- Restart button
+- A congratulations message when the game was completed
+- a how to play feature
+- a Navbar with the logo and a contact button
-- the webstite needed to include a header, footer and navbar
+- a footer with social media links

 Once that would be designed more interesting features could be added, such as
 - a timer